LLFourn/secp256kfun/secp256kfun/README.md

 # secp256kFUN!
-A pure rust secp256k1 elliptic curve cryptography library that is optimized for fun!
+A mid-level rust secp256k1 elliptic curve cryptography library that's optimized for fun!
 Here, fun means:

 - **type safety**: Error cases you would typically have to deal with when using other APIs are ruled out at compile time using rust's type system.
 - **abstraction**: The library exposes two simple abstractions _Points_ and _Scalars_ so you can do a clean textbook implementations of crypto.
-- **mid-level**: The library tries to strike the right balance between the efficiency and power of low-level APIs and the simplicity of high-level APIs.
+- **Unoptimizable**: The most straightforward way of expressing a certain algorithm is also the most efficient way.

 Fun does not mean (yet -- please help!):

 - **stable**: This library will frequently add/remove/change APIs for the foreseeable future.
-It also needs a nightly compiler for [_specialization_][5].
+It also needs a nightly compiler for [_specialization_] (it uses the `min_specialization` feature).
 - **well reviewed or tested**: This code is fresh and experimental and not rigorously tested.
 - **side-channel resistant**: There has been no empirical investigation into whether this library or the underlying [parity/libsecp256k1][4] is resistant against timing attacks etc.
 - **performant**: The library is in general not as performant as [libsecp256k1][1], at least on 64-bit platforms.

 The goal is for this library to let researchers experiment with ideas, have them work on Bitcoin *and* to enjoy it!
-If you want to engineer something solid that a lot of people's money might depend on you should use [libsecp256k1][1] or its rust bindings [rust-secp256k1][2] (if you can).

-Note if you don't *need* to use secp256k1, consider using the [ristretto][3] group from curve25519-dalek whose APIs helped inspire this library.

-This library uses [parity/libsecp256k1][4] to do the elliptic curve arithmetic so most of its performance and side-channel resistance will depend on that.
+_High_level_ libraries like [rust-secp256k1][2] make it difficult to implement core exotic cryptographic schemes correctly and efficiently.
+_Low-level_ libraries like [parity/libsecp256k1][4] make it possible but the resulting code is often error prone and difficult to read.

 ## Use